 4.1 All concerns will be treated in confidence and we will make every effort not to reveal your identity if you so wish.
-At the appropriate time, however, you may need to come forward as a witness.
+However, confidentiality cannot be guaranteed, as courts, tribunals and other bodies can order the council to disclose documents and other information provided to it.
+At the appropriate time you may be asked to come forward as a witness.